 Here we outline important considerations and steps to follow when building a wine cellar.
 But if you’re not quite ready to digest all these tips, simply download our free catalog, request a design quote, or use our DIY design tool.

-You may also want to consider checking out this "oldie but goodie."
+You may also want to consider checking out this “oldie but goodie.”
 This how-to video series on creating a wine cellar was produced several years ago, and is broken up into bite-size morsels that pair perfectly with a glass of your favorite wine!
-ADDED BONUS: Subscribe to our YouTube channel and we'll alert you when we refresh the series.
+ADDED BONUS: Subscribe to our YouTube channel and we’ll alert you when we refresh the series later this year.

 Step 1: Identify the Purpose of Your Wine Cellar

-How many bottles and what types of wine will you sbe storing?
+- How many bottles and what types of wine will you be storing?

 Step 2: Determine Your Wine Cellar Size

 The size of your wine cellar will depend on how many bottles you wish to store and how much space you can devote to it.
 Our wine cellar construction charts are a great tool to help you understand the space you will need, the materials to use and the average construction costs.